nasa/Foundation/docs/building.md

-With those locations, populating the `CMAKE_PREFIX_PATH` variable with the value `/opt/iceoryx/2.95.0\;/opt/cyclonedds/0.10.5` (making sure the semicolon is escaped) will point the Foundation build plan in the right direction.
+With those locations, populating the `CMAKE_PREFIX_PATH` variable with the value `/opt/iceoryx/2.95.0\;/opt/cyclonedds/0.10.5` (making sure the semicolon is escaped if not inside a quoted string) will point the Foundation build plan in the right direction.

 > [!NOTE]
 > [Cyclone DDS][CycloneDDS] is only supported when the Foundation is configured